lindorff/JiraUtils/readme.md

 This script scrapes the Lindorff JIRA to get times on how long a ticket has been in any particular status.

-**Note:** This only supports Payment Core's JIRA workflow for now.
+**Note:** There's quite a few of shortcuts made when developing this.
+If (when) you encounter something weird, just [file an issue in GitHub](https://github.com/lindorff/JiraLead/issues/new) or tell one of the [contributors](https://github.com/lindorff/JiraLead/graphs/contributors) directly.

+## 0: Download Node.js

+This script needs [Node.js](https://nodejs.org/) to be installed on your computer.
+I recommend [the "Current" version](https://nodejs.org/en/download/current/).

+You can check if you have it installed by opening the command prompt (press <kbd>Win</kbd>+<kbd>R</kbd> and run "cmd") and then check the `npm` command:

+    $> npm --version
+    4.2.0

+## 1: Download the script

+Download [the latest ZIP file](https://github.com/lindorff/JiraLead/archive/master.zip) from [GitHub](https://github.com/lindorff/JiraLead), and unpack it somewhere you remember (such as `c:\jiralead\`)

-## Installation
+## 2: Installation

-Before running this the first time, run this command in the software directory, to download all kinds of stuff:
+Before running this the first time, run this command in the script's directory, to download all kinds of stuff

     $> npm install